 Many fitness tests are designed for testing athletes or those wishing to improve their fitness.
 In health screening you may also want to test those who are unfit, overweight or obese.
 Some tests may not be suitable for these populations and may need to be modified before implementation.

 Overweight or obese people are usually not accustomed to doing exercise, and will need more detailed instruction, longer warm ups and cool downs, and closer monitoring to ensure the tests are performed safely.
 Make sure that a medical clearance has been given — anyone overweight or with a history of high blood pressure and heart disease should consult a physician before undertaking any vigorous testing (see Physical Activity Readiness Questionnaire).
-When testing, make sure that medical assistance and first aid supplies are close at hand, and adequate resuscitation equipment should be available nearby.
+When testing, make sure that medical assistance and first aid supplies are close at hand, and adequate resuscitation equipment should be available nearby.h2>Fitness Tests

 Many common fitness tests may not be suitable for testing obese patients.
 The running distances, times or weight used can be decreased or equipment may need to be modified.

-It is most likely that the reason for fitness testing obese or overweight subjects is that they wish to undertake a fitness training program to reduce their excess body fat.
+It is most likely that the reason for fitness testing obese or overweight participants is that they wish to undertake a fitness training program to reduce their excess body fat.
 Although monitoring the changes in body weight will be adequate in many cases, you may want to record waist girth or even skinfold measures to monitor specific body composition changes.
 Skinfold measures can often be difficult to measure on obese people due to the difficulty in finding the landmarks, in sampling the correct layers of skin and underlying fat, and due to some calipers not able to record large numbers.
-For those who are extremely obese and unable to stand, recumbent height measurement may be appropriate
+For those who are extremely obese and unable to stand, recumbent height measurement may be appropriate.

 A maximal endurance test may not suitable for obese populations due to the health risk of excessive stress on the heart.
 There are several alternative sub-maximal endurance tests.
-Rather than a running test, you could use the Rockport Walk test.
+Rather than a running test, you could use a walking test such as the Rockport Walk test.
 Another low impact test is the 2-min step in place test.
 A cycle test, such as the Astrand Cycle Test or the PWC170 test, will take more stress of the legs if walking is not possible or difficult.
 Although there are no similar tests, you could even make up an assessment such as the time to water walk across the pool.

 Measuring flexibility in obese patients is more difficult as the fat mass can be the limitation in the range of movement, not the muscle or joint flexibility.
 Any measurements of flexibility should take this into consideration.